laks-narasimman/terraform-beginner-bootcamp-2023/journal/week0.md

 `terraform.tfstate.backup` is the file that contains the previous state of the infrastructure

-## Terraform S3 Bucket creation and Terraform Destroy:
+## Terraform S3 Bucket creation and Terraform Destroy

-### Terraform AWS provider set up:
+### Terraform AWS provider set up

 Similar to the set up of Random provider , need to set up aws provider